awsdocs/aws-config-developer-guide/doc_source/cmk-backing-key-rotation-enabled.md

 # cmk\-backing\-key\-rotation\-enabled<a name="cmk-backing-key-rotation-enabled"></a>

-Checks that key rotation is enabled for each key and matches to the key ID of the customer created customer master key \(CMK\)\.
-The rule is compliant, if the key rotation is enabled for specific key object\.
+Checks if key rotation is enabled for each key and matches to the key ID of the customer created customer master key \(CMK\)\.
+The rule is COMPLIANT, if the key rotation is enabled for specific key object\.
+The rule is not applicable to CMKs that have imported key material\.

+**Note**
+This rule only evaluates symmetric AWS KMS; keys and ignores asymmetric AWS KMS keys\.

 **Identifier:** CMK\_BACKING\_KEY\_ROTATION\_ENABLED